cliqueengagements/new_c_project/README.md

 # New_c_project
 # Author Olawunmi Eniola Samuel
-# Book: The C Programmimg Language
+# Book: The C Programming Language
 <h3>By Kernighan & Ritchie
 <br>
 Starting with C as a software engineer